Alcohol addiction: What it is, signs, effects and treatment

 • You get ‘memory blanks’ where you can’t remember what happened for a period of hours or days

-• You find that your drinking has increasingly become a coping mechanism
+• You find that your drinking has increasingly become a coping mechanism to deal with outside triggers

-Signs and symptoms of alcohol addiction
+Infographic about the signs and symptoms of alcohol addiction

 How can alcohol addiction affect you?